I’m so excited and just wanted to share some news with you guys!!

 So, on my end, I learned about food waste very little.
 My parents would talk to us time and time again about how we shouldn’t waste food because 1) having access to food is a privilege not all humans have and 2) food is expensive, yo!
-My mom would always say “in this house nothing gets wasted, everything is transformed” as she planned dinner with leftovers from 2 dinners ago, and transformed it into something new (which btw, she still takes pride in saying that phrase and ‘transforming’ dinners into lunches or into other dinners).
-Anyway, she’d also go bonkers if we didn’t want to eat something she prepared, or if we put too much food on our plates and then couldn’t finish… she’d say to us “do you know how many kids are going to bed hungry tonight and here you are not finishing your dinner!!?” *shaaaame
+My mom would always say “in this house nothing gets wasted, everything is transformed”.
+She would plan dinner with leftovers from 2 dinners ago, and transform it into something new.
+By the way, she still takes pride in saying that phrase and ‘transforming’ dinners into lunches or into other dinners.
+Anyway, she’d also go bonkers if we didn’t want to eat something she prepared, or if we put too much food on our plates and then couldn’t finish.
+She’d say to us “do you know how many kids are going to bed hungry tonight and here you are not finishing your dinner!!?” *shaaaame

-Having said all of that, the reason whyyyy I am so excited today is that the Imperfect team sent an email the other day to say that, to date, the Imperfect Produce community has helped save over 4 million pounds of produce from going to waste!!!!
+Having said all of that, here is whyyyy I am so excited today.
+The Imperfect team sent an email the other day to say that, to date, the Imperfect Produce community has helped save over 4 million pounds of produce from going to waste!!!!
 Weeeeeeeeeee

 If you’re feeling super stoked too and are wondering what other things we can do to help stop food from going to waste, you can check out this blog post by our Imperfect team.